-A sandwich bread using grated pumpkin, not only means you get more nutrition but a lovely tasty and moist loaf of bread.
+A delicious sandwich bread using grated pumpkin.
+It does not only mean you get more nutrition but you get a lovely tasty and moist loaf of bread.
 Enjoy toasted or to accompany a hot bowl of soup.
 You may also like this variation: add 3/4 teaspoon dried oregano and 1/4 cup sliced Kalamata olives.
 Ideal for dipping into olive oil and dukkah.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

-Preheat oven to 160c/320f.
+Preheat oven to 160c/320f (fan-forced).
 Grease a medium loaf tin and line the base with baking paper.